-47 Legislative text Article 21 - Requirements relating to standardisation 21.6.
+Legislative text 47 Article 21 - Requirements relating to standardisation 21.6.
 The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; STS criteria 47.
-The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, includ at least the following: (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; Verified?
-Yes PCS Comment This provision only applies to transactions with a revolving period.
-This Transaction does not contemplate a revolving period.
-Therefore, this requirement does not apply.
+The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; Verified?
+Yes PCS Comment Not applicable - see point 46.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale Early amortisation provisions/triggers for termination of the revolving period (Article 21(6)) 61.
 The objective of this criterion is to ensure that, in the presence of a revolving period mechanism, investors are sufficiently protected from the risk that principal amounts may not be fully repaid.
 In all such transactions, irrespective of the nature of the revolving mechanism, investors should be protected by a minimum set of early amortisation triggers or triggers for the termination of the revolving period that should be included in the transaction documentation.
 62. In order to facilitate the consistent interpretation of this criterion, interactions of this criterion with the criterion under Article 21(7)(b) with respect to the insolvency-related event with respect to the servicer should be further clarified.
 EBA Final non-ABCP STS Guidelines